 Pizza is a Friday night staple around here, but we almost never order the takeout version.
 Part of it is that we just haven't really found a delivery place that we love.
 But mostly it's because great pizza is so damn easy to make at home!

 Another useful tool is a pizza wheel.
-Again, it’s not absolutely necessary, but makes slicing much easier, and I use mine for all kinds of things, from cutting pie dough for a lattice crust, to cutting dough for cheese straws.
+Again, it's not absolutely necessary, but makes slicing much easier, and I use mine for all kinds of things, from cutting pie dough for a lattice crust like for this sugar pie, to cutting dough for cheese straws.

 Lastly, a pizza peel is really handy for transferring the pizza from counter to oven.
 For some crazy reason, I have yet to get one, but it's probably only a question of time before I burn myself and decide to bite the bullet.